sutharparemeshwer-ai/Family-Tree/README.md

 ## ✨ Features

 ### 🎨 **Modern UI/UX**
-- **Glassmorphism Design**: Beautiful semi-transparent interfaces with blur effects.
+- **Premium Glassmorphism Design**: Elegant semi-transparent interfaces with refined blur effects and consistent theme.
-- **Dynamic Animations**: Subtle particle effects, hover animations, and smooth transitions.
+- **Dynamic Animations**: Enhanced particle effects, subtle hover animations, smooth transitions, and custom modal entry/exit.
-- **Responsive Layout**: Works seamlessly on desktop, tablet, and mobile devices.
+- **Responsive Layout**: Works seamlessly on desktop, tablet, and mobile devices, adapting gracefully.
 - **Advanced Search**: Quickly find family members with a dynamic "Fly-To" animation on the tree.
+- **Custom Date Picker**: Beautiful, professional, and customizable date selection for all date inputs.

 ### 👨‍👩‍👧‍👦 **Family Tree Visualization**
-- **Infinite Canvas**: Utilizes **React Flow** for scalable, interactive tree visualization.
+- **Interactive Canvas**: Utilizes **React Flow** for scalable, interactive tree visualization with smooth step connections.
-- **Smart Auto-Layout**: Automatically positions members with balanced spacing for large trees.
+- **Smart Auto-Layout**: Automatically positions members with balanced spacing for large trees, on a warm, subtle background.
-- **Interactive Cards**: Click `+` buttons on any member to add relatives contextually.
+- **Enhanced Node Interactions**: Click `+` buttons on any member to add relatives contextually.
+New `...` menu for **editing** or **deleting** members directly from the tree.
-- **Relationship Mapping**: Supports Father, Mother, Brother, Sister, Spouse, and Child relationships.
-- **Print-Ready Export**: Download the tree as a high-resolution image (PNG) or a multi-page **PDF Family History Book**.
+- **Print-Ready Export**: Download the tree as a high-resolution image (PNG) or a multi-page **PDF Family History Book**, with interactive elements automatically hidden for a clean export.

 ### 📸 **Memory Gallery**
+- **Immersive Memory Cards**: Beautiful glassmorphism-styled cards with dynamic image/video previews and hover effects.
 - **Create & Manage Memories**: Add titles, descriptions, and dates to preserve family stories.
 - **Photo & Video Uploads**: Attach multiple photos and videos to each memory.
-- **Interactive Gallery**: View memories associated with each family member in a responsive grid layout.
+- **Responsive Grid Layout**: View memories associated with each family member in an elegant, responsive grid layout.
 - **Video Previews**: Videos automatically play on hover for a dynamic experience.
+- **Custom Deletion Confirmation**: Replaced browser `confirm` with a custom, beautiful modal for deleting memories.

 ### 📅 **Family Event Reminders**
 - **Upcoming Events Widget**: Displays upcoming birthdays and anniversaries on the main dashboard.